Some of the world’s most celebrated writers call Kentucky home

 From naturalist poet Wendell Berry to Appalachian novelist Harriet Simpson Arnow to hard-hitting journalist Hunter S. Thompson, the state of Kentucky has turned out some of the most incredible writers the world has ever seen.
 See who else you recognize from the list below, and acquaint yourself with their Kentucky-inspired works.
 Want to meet more famous people from the Bluegrass State?
 Visit our Famous Kentuckians page.

 James Lane Allen (December 21, 1849-1925) - American novelist and short story writer his works included "The Choir Invisible," and "A Kentucky Cardinal."
 Born near Lexington, buried in the Lexington Cemetery.

 Harriett Simpson Arnow (July 7, 1908-1986) - "The Dollmaker," "Hunter’s Horn," and “The Kentucky Trace” were some of her Appalachian works.
-Born in Wayne County, buried at her farm in Keno, Pulaski, County.
+Harriet Simpson Arnow was born in Wayne County and is buried at her farm in Keno, Pulaski County.